mctools/simplebuild-dgcode/doc/source/physicslists.rst

 (e.g. "QGSP_BIC_HP_EMZ+TS").
 Likewise, special optical physics can be enabled with "+OPTICAL", although this is not highly tested.

-It is also possibly to completely define your own physics list, as is often done in standalone Geant4 applications.
+It is also possible to completely define your own physics list, as is often done in standalone Geant4 applications.
 To do that, you must first of all know how to define such a list in Geant4.
 Next, you must add a compiled Python module named ``dgcode_<yourphyslistname>`` in a simplebuild package, and it will